Mechanisms of Data Protection in Research

 For research, PbD means thinking about privacy before you start collecting data: What is the minimum data you need?
 How will you store it securely?
 When and how will you anonymize it?
 A detailed data management plan can be a great tool for putting PbD into practice.

-Privacy embedded into design: Privacy should be an integral part of your research design, not an add-on.
+3. Privacy embedded into design: Privacy should be an integral part of your design, not an add-on.
 Plan your data collection, storage, and sharing with privacy in mind from the start.

-Full functionality - positive-sum, not zero-sum: Privacy and data utility are not opposites.
-The goal is to find approaches that serve both - enabling meaningful research while protecting individuals.
+4. Full functionality - positive-sum, not zero-sum: Privacy and utility are not opposites.
+The goal is to find approaches that serve both - enabling meaningful interactions with systems while protecting individuals.

 Stage 2: Collect